tommyjlong/app_rtsp_sip/README.md

 ## Integrating app_rtsp_sip into the build
 Assuming all went well with the Build, you can now copy the `app_rtsp_sip.c` file into the `../asterisk-17-<subversion>/apps/` directory with all the other app_xxx files.

-- *For the Original version of app_rtsp_sip and Asterisk versions 17.x and 18.x* - If you are using the original version of app_rtsp_sip, you need to first run the `rtsp_sip_links.sh` before compiling.
+- *For the Original version of app_rtsp_sip and Asterisk versions 17.x and 18.x which are also Release tagged as v1.0* - If you are using the original version of app_rtsp_sip, you need to first run the `rtsp_sip_links.sh` before compiling.
 The reason for the shell script is that app_rtsp_sip adds digest authentication and instead of re-inventing the wheel, it uses the digest authentication from the PJSIP project.
 This requires the use of several pjproject include files which are scattered about under the pjproject directory and not available in the make files to application files.
 This shell script simply adds symbolic links in the regular Asterisk include directory to all the needed pjsip/includes.
  Copy the `rtsp_sip_links.sh` file into the `~/asterisk/asterisk.<subversion>/` directory, then run it: `$ sudo ./rtsp_sip_links.sh`.  app_rtsp_sip version 1.1 now incorporates its own digest authentication and the script is not used.

 We can now compile app_rtsp_sip and create the necessary shared libraries used by Asterisk.